localstack/localstack-blog.github.io/content/2024-06-18-redpoint-infrared-100/index.md

 <br>

 > _“We are honored to be included in the InfraRed 100 alongside such a remarkable group of companies.
-At LocalStack, we strive to offer developers
-> what they need and empower them with the best tools and experience possible while also supporting companies to be performant.
+At LocalStack, our mission is to empower developers and engineering teams with top-tier tools and unparalleled experiences, driving performance and innovation across their organizations.
 This recognition validates
 > our efforts and vision.
 We listen to feedback and will go above and beyond to extend this experience to more platforms.
 We thank Redpoint Ventures for this
 > recognition and congratulate all the companies featured on the list!”_
   <div class="quote-author">